 As reported in GSTR-1, the deadline for rectifying the errors regarding outward supplies is now extended up to 30th November of the following financial year.
 It availed sequential filing of outward supplies without skipping the tax periods.
-The current time limit is upto the due date of furnishing GSTR-3B of September month of next financial year.
+The current time limit is up to the due date of furnishing GSTR-3B in September month of the next financial year.

 Section 41 of the CGST Act is being modified to –

-The following sections have been removed to eliminate the two-way communication process in the return filing.
+To eliminate the two-way communication process in the return filing the following sections have been removed:

 The non-resident taxpayer shall furnish the return for a month by the 13th of the following month